railslove/cmxl/README.md

 - [gmitrev/mt940parser](https://github.com/gmitrev/mt940parser)

 ---

-2014 - built with love by [Railslove](http://railslove.com) and released under the MIT-Licence.
-We have built quite a number of FinTech products.
-If you need support we are happy to help.
+built with love by [Railslove](http://railslove.com) and some [amazing people](https://github.com/railslove/cmxl/graphs/contributors).
+Released under the MIT-Licence.

+Railslove builds FinTech products, if you need support for your project we are happy to help.
 Please contact us at team@railslove.com.